 Study area

 Rocas atoll is located in the South Atlantic Ocean, approximately 230 km off the NE coast of Brazil (03°50’S, 33°49’W).
 Rocas is the only atoll formation in the South Atlantic and is part of a seamount chain in the E-W direction known as the fracture zone of Fernando de Noronha island.
 The atoll surface area is 7.5 km2 and average sea surface temperature is 27.3 ºC, varying between 26° and 29°C (Longo et al. 2015).
 The Rocas Atoll was established as a marine reserve in 1978, and effective enforcement was implemented in 1991 through the establishment of a permanent monitoring research station at the atoll.
 Nowadays, it is a no-take no-entry marine reserve, in which the Brazilian research scientific team (PELD-ILOC; http://peldiloc.sites.ufsc.br/), conduct monitoring efforts at least once a year (Figure 5).
-Being one of the few reef ecosystems in the western South Atlantic Ocean without direct human impacts (fishing, tourism, pollution), it can be considered as a natural laboratory where it is possible to test the current and future effects of climate change.
+Being one of the few reef ecosystems in the western South Atlantic Ocean without direct human impacts (fishing, tourism, pollution), it can be considered as a natural laboratory where it is possible to test the current and future effects of climate change without the influence of local and direct anthropogenic impacts.

 Fig. 5 Study location Rocas Atoll ecosystem (3°50’S, 33°49’W), with the different reef habitats.
 The illustration was adapted from Longo et al. (2015) with permissions.